 Chapter 2.
 Setting up the SDP

 This section tells you how to configure the SDP to setup a new Helix Core server.
-Whilst the standard installation of Helix Core is fully covered in the System Administrator Guide this section covers the details most relevant to the SDP.

 The SDP can be installed on multiple server machines, and each server machine can host one or more Helix Core server instances.